Engiell/Portfolio/README.md

 # Anthony Bradley's Portfolio

 Welcome to my GitHub Portfolio!
-This repository showcases coursework and projects from my Computer Science studies at SNHU, with a focus on embedded systems, Python development, and system-level programming.
+This repository showcases coursework and projects from my Computer Science studies at SNHU.
 ---

 ## Projects